cghr-toronto/msa-2024-internship/tutorial/README.md

 Run this cell and ensure that the files are loaded into variables `nbh` and `rlc`.

+#### Some background on Spatial Data Structures

+Geopandas (`gpd`) will load these files as [GeoDataFrames](https://geopandas.org/en/stable/docs/reference/geodataframe.html), which are table structured objects in Python that can perform the same functions as a pandas (`pd`) [DataFrame](https://pandas.pydata.org/docs/reference/frame.html), but with extended spatial coordinates and functionality.

+Each column in a geopandas GeoDataFrame is either a [GeoSeries](https://geopandas.org/en/stable/docs/reference/geoseries.html) or pandas [Series](https://pandas.pydata.org/docs/reference/series.html).

+Thus, a GeoDataFrame is a collection of Series (non-spatial) and GeoSeries (spatial).

 ### Step 4.2: Viewing Spatial Data

 Create another code cell and preview the neighborhood data non-spatially: